JRMeyer/jrmeyer.github.io/_posts/2016-01-26-CMU-Sphinx-Cheatsheet.markdown

 ## Acoustic Model Training

 The following is the file structure you're going to need to train an acoustic model from a set of transcribed sound files.
-This procedure relies on **sphinxtrain** which I show how to download in another post. *Filenames matter!* and in the file structure below, *your_db* should always be the same
+This procedure relies on **sphinxtrain** which I show how to download in another post. *Filenames matter!* and in the file structure below, *your_model* should always be the same

 File Structure: